The Complete Guide to ESG Investing

 Ellevest is a women-owned robo-advisor that targets women investors.
 The founder, Sallie Krawcheck, is a Wall Street veteran who wants to reduce the investing gap between women and men.
 Women live longer than men but earn less, requiring a different asset allocation.
 Ellevest uses women-specific salary curves and life expectancy data.
 (They also accept male clients.)

-The Impact Portfolio invests up to 53% of assets in popular ESG funds, such as SUSA.
+The Impact Portfolio invests up to 53% of assets in popular ESG funds.
 Ellevest also buys a gender diversity fund, the Pax-Ellevate Global Women’s Leadership Fund (PXWIX).
 Fund fees across Ellevest Impact Portfolios range from 0.13% to 0.19% vs. 0.05% to 0.10% for the conventional portfolio.